• Billboard by Lisa Looser and Shamsia Hassani, Perla-Mode, Langstrasse Zurich

 Shamsia Hassani, doing graffiti in a verry cold weather in Kabul, 2009-2013

-• Shamsia Hassani with Shakyla Hussain, Focus Association, at Perla-Mode
+• Shamsia Hassani with Shakyla Hussain, Focus Association, at Perla-Mode, Zurich

-Shamsia Hassani with Shakyla Hussain, Focus Association, at Perla-Mode
+Shamsia Hassani with Shakyla Hussain, Focus Association, at Perla-Mode, Zurich

 , , ,

-Focus Association from Vevey and message salon Zurich have invited Shamsia Hassani, Kabul’s best-known graffiti artist, and Zurich street artist Lisa Looser to a collaborative art event.
-The two artists will paint the Veli & Amos billboard on the Perla-Mode terrace on Sunday afternoon.
+Focus Association invites Shamsia Hassani, Kabul’s most famous graffiti artist, and Zurich street artist Lisa Looser to a collaborative art event.
+On Sunday afternoon, the two artists will paint the Veli & Amos billboard on the Perla Mode terrace.

-Shamsia Hassani wants to bring art to the streets and into people’s minds.
-Her blue Burka woman graffiti has become famous beyond the borders.
-Shamsia Hassani says: “Art can bring change, I am sure.
-If people see an artwork, it will perhaps only cause a small shock to their mind, but that can grow and grow.”
+Shamsia Hassani wants to bring art to the streets and into people’s minds: “Art can bring change, I am sure.
+If people see a work of art, it will perhaps only cause a small shock to their mind, but that can grow and grow.”

-As a woman, it is impossible for Shamsia Hassani to paint in public spaces.
-A few walls in the former Russian cultural centre in Kabul offered her a protected opportunity for a short time.
-At present, however, the artist applies her graffiti almost exclusively to cityscapes on the computer using Photoshop.
-Her imaginative decorations and ornaments, typefaces and elegant burqa women with female forms fly like detached, liberated dreams over rooftops, around dusty street corners and grey-brown blocks of houses.
+It is impossible for Shamsia Hassani to paint in public spaces.
+Some walls in the former Russian cultural centre in Kabul briefly offered her a protected opportunity to do so.
+Currently, however, the artist applies her graffiti almost exclusively with Photoshop to cityscapes on her computer.
+Her imaginative decorations and ornaments, typefaces and elegant burqa-clad women with feminine forms fly like detached, liberated dreams over rooftops, around dusty street corners and grey-brown blocks of houses.